 LinkedIn social media tips for highly-regulated and wirehouse broker dealer reps

-For those of you who are new to my blog/podcast, my name is Sara.
+So, for those of you who are new to my blog/podcast, my name is Sara.
 I am a CFA® charterholder and I used to be a financial advisor.
-I have a weekly newsletter in which I talk about financial advisor lead generation topics is best described as “fun and irreverent.”
+In my weekly newsletter talk about financial advisor lead generation topics and it is best described as “fun and irreverent.”
 So please subscribe!

 If you’re looking for some straight up talk then you’ve come to the right place!
 But before we get into it, I wanted to be clear about something.
 I’m not a compliance officer and nothing I say in this article or podcast can be construed as legal or compliance advice.
 For advice about complying with your company’s regulations regarding marketing-related activity, please consult your legal or compliance officer.